Smart Lock Deadbolt and Handle Combo: Ultimate Guide

 The Smart or Integrated Handleset: Convenience and Curb Appeal

 The handleset, which includes the door handle (knob or lever) and the main latch, primarily serves to open and close the door.
 In a smart combo, this handleset is designed to aesthetically match the smart deadbolt.
 While many handlesets in a combo are not “smart” in themselves (meaning they don’t have their own electronic locking mechanism, relying instead on the deadbolt for security), some advanced options do offer smart locking levers that can integrate with the deadbolt’s system.
 This distinction is vital for understanding your security layers.
 A smart handleset might offer convenient keyless entry through its lever action but will still rely on the deadbolt for true high-security locking.
-Ultimately, the handleset completes the look of your door, offering a comfortable grip and a design that complements your home’s aesthetic.
+The handleset completes the look of your door, offering a comfortable grip and a design that complements your home’s aesthetic.

 Unlocking the Future: Access Methods for Your Smart Combo